-- The Stage Stream List.
-This allows timing and display settings for each Stage Stream to be controlled.
-When multiple Stage Streams are disabled a single line showing the only Stage Stream is displayed. - The Signal Timings Panel.
-This shows the Stage and Phase Times for the current Scenario over the Network Cycle Time.
-A wide range of other information such as Intergreens are also shown as described below.
+- The Signal Timings Settings.
+This allows timing settings to be controlled... - The Signal Timings Panel.
+This shows the Phase and Signal Group Times for the current Scenario over the Network Cycle Time.

 It is possible to have one or more Signal Timings Views open in a LinSig model at any one time.
 Each Signal Timings View shows the signal timings for a single LinSig traffic Signal Controller.
 The Controller being displayed is set using each View's Controller Selector drop list as follows: